The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Exactly solvable models for all fundamental localization phases

 Here, $V_0$ is the strength of the on-site potential.
-At the high symmetry line $V_0=t$, the model Eq.~\eqref{eq:mosaicIINew} has analytic expression for the MEs as discussed in Sec.~\ref{subsec:examples}.
-Its MEs between critical and localized states, and this mapping provides a systematic framework for understanding the entire phase diagram.
+At the high symmetry line $V_0=t$, the model Eq.~\eqref{eq:mosaicIINew} reduces to the origin one in Eq.~\eqref{eq:1DSOC}, with analytic MEs between critical and localized states as discussed in Sec.~\ref{subsec:examples}.
+This mapping deepens our understanding for the entire phase diagram in Fig.~\ref{fig:QPRaman}(b).